canvas-medical/documentation/collections/_guides/submit-vitals-via-fhir.md

 * * *
 ## What you'll learn
 In this guide, you will learn how to do the following:
-1. Creating a vital panel via FHIR
+1. Create a vital panel via FHIR
 2. Submit various vital signs into the same panel via FHIR
 3. Perform a FHIR Observation Search to view the completed panel
 <br>